hpc/LiveGantt-LANL/README.md

 This takes the job that it is provided and the palette that has been defined and returns the color to apply to the job based on the parameters.

 ###### Partition Rectangle
+This snippet generates a palette based on the number of partitions on the cluster, then returns a rectangle colored based on the partition, with the opacity (alpha) set based on the job's project, or account.
 ```
 def _return_partition_rectangle(self, job, x0, duration, height, itv, num_projects=None, num_users=None,
                                     num_top_users=None, partition_count=None, edge_color="black"):